 MEDC is a discretely presented component unit of the financial reporting entity of the State of Michigan because the primary government appoints a voting majority of the governing board of MEDC and there is a potential for MEDC to provide specific financial benefits to, or impose specific financial burdens on, the State.
-The financial statements of MEDC are included in the State of Michigan Comprehensive Annual Financial Report.
+The financial statements of MEDC are included in the State of Michigan Annual Comprehensive Financial Report.

-Executive Order No. 2014-12, effective March 2015, created the Department of Talent and Economic Development (DTED) and transferred MSF from the Department of Treasury.
-DTED as a single entity focuses on growing Michigan jobs and economy.
-MEDC functions within DTED's organizational structure.
+Executive Order No. 2019-13, effective August 2019, created the Department of Labor and Economic Opportunity (DLEO) and transferred MSF from the Department of Talent and Economic Development.
+MEDC functions within DLEO's organizational structure.